ScottyZam/WebScraping/README.md

 # WebScraping
-This repository contains web scraping projects.
+This repository contains web scraping projects, and associated EDA.

 Natural disasters ravage countries all around the world while leaving a wake of financial and personal destruction.
 There are various kinds of disasters but all of them cause similar types of harm to countries, states, and homes.